awslabs/ssosync/README.md

 > Helping you populate AWS SSO directly with your Google Apps users

 SSO Sync will run on any platform that Go can build for.
+It is available in the [AWS Serverless Application Repository](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:eu-west-1:084703771460:applications/ssosync).

 > :warning: there are breaking changes for versions `>= 0.02`